 Take time out to ask family and friends for forgiveness and pray for the blessings of the LORD Jehovah God of Israel in the Lord Jesus Christ to fall upon them.

 2. Listen to the blowing of the Shofar

 The Shofar symbolizes the:

-- Crowning of G-d the Creator as King of the Universe
+- Crowning of the LORD Jehovah God of Israel in the Lord Jesus Christ as the Creator and King of the Universe

 - Awakening of the sleeping soul